 The Oakridge PM2.5 Attainment Plan

 The City of Oakridge has struggled to meet air quality standards.
 Oakridge was proposed a PM10 “non-attainment” area in September 1992, and designated on January 20, 1994.
-The City last exceeded the standard in 1993.
+The City last exceeded that standard in 1993.
 Voluntary measures to reduce wood smoke emissions adopted in 1999 have reduced measured particulate levels.
-Progress in reducing wood smoke emissions Oakridge made it possible for the City to meet the previous PM2.5 standard of 65 µg/m3.
+Progress in reducing wood smoke emissions in Oakridge made it possible for the City to meet the previous PM2.5 standard of 65 µg/m3.
 Despite progress in improving air quality, the tightening of the PM2.5 standard in 2006 presented yet another challenge.

 Local climate and topography make Oakridge prone to wintertime temperature inversions, low wind speeds and poor atmospheric dispersion.
 During the winter months, Oakridge air quality is often threatened due to high concentrations of smoke from woodstoves settling on the valley floor of the city.
 Figure 1 shows the worst case day contribution of each of these source categories in the Oakridge nonattainment area.